dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  It always seems impossible until it is done.
+  It is absolutely impossible to transcend the laws of nature.
+What can change in historically different circumstances is only the form in which these laws expose themselves.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1454 days)